BEST-RQ-Based Self-Supervised Learning for Whisper Domain Adaptation: Results and discussions

 \subsection{Baselines}

 We consider four baselines.
 The first two are prior works on the ATCO2 dataset.
 An XLS-R model fine-tuned on 132 hours of ATC speech from diverse corpora (referred to as XLS-R FT) \cite{zuluaga2023does}, ATCO2 was only used for testing.
 This is the first baseline that was presented on ATCO2, the authors employed an external language model (LM) during decoding.
-Van Doorn et al. used Whisper-small and fine-tuned it on 52 min of ATCO2 audio (Whisper-small FT) \cite{van2024whisper}.
+Van Doorn et al.\ used Whisper-small and fine-tuned it on 52 min of ATCO2 audio (Whisper-small FT) \cite{van2024whisper}.
 We evaluate two baselines on Whisper-small: the model without fine-tuning (No FT), and a fine-tuned version (FT) fine-tuned on 2 h 24 min of ATCO2 audio and evaluated with our cross-validation setup.

 The reported four baselines are shown in the first four rows of Table~\ref{tab:results_big}.
 Among these, No FT performs worst, with a WER of 63.32\%.
 XLS-R FT reaches 19.80\%, outperforming Whisper-small FT (22.79\%).
 FT (2 h 24 min), using the same base model as Whisper-small FT, but fine-tuned with more data, achieves a WER of 19.54\%, which is comparable to XLS-R FT.
+As a side experiment, we fine-tuned Whisper-small using pseudo-labels \cite{kahn2020self} from 3,500 hours of untranscribed ATCO2 audio and obtained 25.97\% WER which is significantly worse than Whisper-small FT (22.79\%).